Kong Empire: Consolidation and Division

 Without Seku's strong leadership, Kong's imperial center rapidly weakened.
 Over time it became a constellation of mostly-separate fiefdoms each ruled by a member of the Watara clan, either related to Seku or who had adopted the name.
 Nevertheless the different branches could and did cooperate, particularly in the face of external threats, with the senior branch in Kong retaining a degree of leadership.
 With firm control over crucial trade routes, Kong became a center of trade for both gold and kola nuts.
 It also became notable for the large number of Islamic clerics and scholars in the city and for regular mosque construction throughout the Empire.
 Tapping into all this wealth made the Watara rulers increasingly powerful.

+West Africa in the late 18th century.
+Dashed lines represent loosely-held territories.

 In the middle of the 18th century conflict broke out between Kong and another growing power, the Ashanti Empire.
 Begho was destroyed in the conflict, with many Dyula refugees resettling in Kong.
 The result, however, was a stalemate, with Ashanti in control of Gyaaman but recognizing Kong's independence.

 Although politically decentralized, the empire did continue to assert control over territory.
 In 1840, the empire took limited control over the gold trade out of Lobi country.